embeddedboys/.github/profile/README.md

 Welcome to embeddedboys.org

-People here, they make good "Full Stack" embedded system projects here and do **OpenSource**. something big, something small, anyway, just do whatever you want to do.
+People here, they make good "Full Stack" embedded system projects here and do **OpenSource**.

+Something big, something small.
+Anyway, just do whatever you want to do.

 Cheers,